Learn how to set up Kubespray for use with NGINX Service Mesh.

 kube_kubeadm_apiserver_extra_args: service-account-issuer: api service-account-signing-key-file: /etc/kubernetes/ssl/sa.key service-account-api-audiences: api

-After making the changes, deploy kubespray as you normally would.
+After making the changes, deploy kubespray as you usually would.

 If you have an existing kubespray deployment, you need to create a new cluster.
 First make the changes in this section and then deploy a new cluster using the same command when you deployed the cluster before.
 The new cluster will reflect the new configuration.
 After deploying the new cluster, you can delete the old one.